EMT/Toolkit/toolkit/git.md

 `git submodule sync`

 This means that next time you try to update the submodules, git will look for them at the new address.

+###Quitting Vim

+For various reasons (such as forgetting the `-m` option during a commit), Git will sometimes open up Vim for you to type a commit message.
+It's not obvious how to exit Vim, so, when you want to quit, press <kbd>ESC</kbd> to get into command mode.
+Then type `:q` and press enter.